 There are alternatives that can be considered to minimize system electrical overload.
 Consider the current requirements of equipment before it is purchased and installed.
-Modern light bars and radios use a fraction of the current than units made as recently as 1996.
-As the light bar is the most power intensive unit installed on most vehicles, considerable attention should be given to its current requirements.
-Changes in driver habits can make a difference as well.
-When a vehicle is sitting and no one is in the car, the air conditioner can be turned off until the driver is ready to get back into the vehicle.
-The air conditioner is among the largest current user of OEM equipment.
-As such, it can impact available power for other uses as well.
+As an example, modern light bars and radios use a fraction of the current than units made as recently as 1996.
+The light bar is the most power intensive unit installed on most vehicles, considerable attention should be given to its current requirements.
+Changes in driver habits can make a difference in the electrical system load and will impact available power as well.
+When a vehicle is sitting and no one is in the car, certain electrical equipment can be turned off until the driver is ready to get back into the vehicle.